Lawliar/CO3/README.md

 ### arm cross compiler:

 - Simply select that one fitting your situation from [arm-gnu-toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
 The version that we use is **11.3.rel1**.
-- Unzip it to `deps/arm` and make sure the CMakeLists.txt under the firmware source code points to it.
+- Unzip it to `deps/arm` and make sure the arm.cmake under the firmware source code (firmware/STMfirmware/Common) points to it.

 ### dependent packages